slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

     m(minvoc(R, M, A), T).
 ```

-The grammar rule for terms required more elaborate reworking, to account for left recursion (removed by introducing `e`, for elementary terms), the left associativity of member access (catered for by `m` with two arguments, where the first builds up a possible chain of member accesses and the second returns it).
+The grammar rule for terms required more elaborate reworking, to account for left recursion (removed by introducing `e`, for elementary terms), the left associativity of member access (catered for by spending a second argument on `m` (the first builds up a possible chain of member accesses and the second returns it at the end of the chain).
 Also, I fitted in the parentheses for member access on cast expressions; I am not sure how this accounts for the parentheses used in the evaluation rules of TAPL %CHECKME.

+Note that the parser uses backtracking; even though, the grammar is unambiguous.

 ```prolog
 v(new(C, Vs)) -->